obartunov/sqljsondoc/README.jsonpath.md

 <p>Path expression may  contains  <strong>item methods</strong> (out of eight predefined functions), for example, tem method <code>.double()`` converts</code>area``` into a double number.</p>
 <pre><code>'$.floor[0].apt[1].area.double()'
 </code></pre>
 <p>The path engine has two modes, strict and lax (default mode).
 They used to facilitate user working with JSON data, which often has a sloppy schema.
-In <strong>strict</strong> mode any structural errors ( data doesn’t strictly match a path expression)  raises an error (it is up to JSON_XXX function to actually report it) , while in <strong>lax</strong> mode errors will be converted to empty SQL/JSON sequences.
-For example:</p>
+In <strong>strict</strong> mode any structural errors ( a structural error is an attempt to access a non-existent member of an object<br>
+or element of an array)  raises an error (it is up to JSON_XXX function to actually report it) , while in <strong>lax</strong> mode errors will be converted to empty SQL/JSON sequences.
+For example: in</p>
 <pre><code>SELECT JSON_VALUE(jsonb '1', 'strict $.a' ERROR ON ERROR); -- returns ERROR:  SQL/JSON member not found
 SELECT JSON_VALUE(jsonb '1', 'lax $.a' ERROR ON ERROR); -- returns null
 </code></pre>